GameCy/MarmaladeDragDrop/README.md

       if (MouseButtonMove) gDragDropManager->UpdateDragging(MouseEventInfo( ........))
       if (MouseButtonUp)   gDragDropManager->EndDragging(MouseEventInfo( .. x,y,.....))

-  4. Create your DropTarget objects and add them to a DropTargetList DropTargetList* targets = new DropTargetList;
+  4. Create your DropTarget objects and add them to a DropTargetList:

+	DropTargetList* targets = new DropTargetList;
 	t1 = new Basket(...);
 	t2 = new Basket(...);
 	targets->Add( t1);
 	targets->Add( t2);

-  5. Create some Dragable objects, let them know which targets they can drop onto, and add them to the DragDropManager: gem1 = new Gem( targets, pos, image, etc...);
+  5. Create some Dragable objects, let them know which targets they can drop onto, and add them to the DragDropManager:

+	gem1 = new Gem( targets, pos, image, etc...);
 	gem2 = new Gem( targets, pos, image, etc...);
 	gDragDropManager->Draggables.push_back( gem1 );
 	gDragDropManager->Draggables.push_back( gem2);